CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

   assignment.
   - A link to your live github.io demo (refer to the pinned Piazza post on how to make a live demo through github.io)
-  - An explanation of the techniques you used to generate your planet features.
+  - An explanation of the techniques you used to model and animate your scene.
-  Please be as detailed as you can; not only will this help you explain your work to recruiters, but it helps us understand your project when we grade it!

 ## Useful Links
 - [IQ's Article on SDFs](http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm)